Business Analytics Advisor for $1M–$10M ARR B2B founders

 You show up to board meetings knowing the stakes.
 You pull the reports.

-But when someone asks what's driving growth, the honest answer comes out as "I think" when you need it to be "I know."
+But when someone asks which growth lever to pull, the honest answer comes out as "I think" when you need it to be "I know."

 The ambition is still there.
 The decisions you're making right now deserve better than "I'm pretty sure."

-If you know your product inside out and the business behind it has gotten harder to explain, you're in the right place.
+If you know your product inside out but not which lever gets you there, you're in the right place.

 Background